ucsb-cs8-m17/ucsb-cs8-m17.github.io/_exam/e01/typos.md

 Quesiton 5b: YOU MAY ASSUME that all of the code for your answer to Question 3 has already appeared in the file (i.e. any imports you did there, and the function definition for `deg2rad` are already done.
 Just write the test cases.

 Quesiton 9: YOU MAY ASSUME that your starting point is a terminal session with Unix/Linux shell prompt.

+Question 3 and 5b: In case it wasn't clear, by saying "in the context of an appropriate import statement", I'm saying "if you need and import statement, YOU NEED TO INCLUDE IT IN YOUR CODE".